haje01/terrapack/recipes/simpleweb/README.md

     developer_cidr = "[DEVELOPER'S CIDR FOR SSH CONNECT]"

 Then save the file.
-I recommend naming it with REGION + DENV style.
+I recommend naming it with deploy region + deploy environment(dev, qa, production, ...) style.
 Like this:

     virginia_dev.tfvars